Average Lifespans of Most Major Appliances

 - Worn-out rubber gaskets and pump/valve problems, which cost between $170–$230

 - Dirty filter screens, which cost between $200–$350 to replace

 - Blocked or kinked drain hoses, which cost between $160–$190 to replace or repair

 - Worn out control panels, which cost up to $150 to repair

 - Defective pumps, which also cost around $150 to replace or repair

 If your washer is failing to drain or accumulating standing water, you need to service or repair it immediately.
 Specifically, this usually means you need to repair or replace the pump.
 This can cost between $50–$100.

 Dryer repair, on the other hand, tends to be a bit more expensive.
 The most common things that dryer owners spend money on are thermostat replacements, gas ignition coil replacement and repair and unclogging clogged dryer vents.
 On average, you can expect to pay between $300–$420 on dryer repairs.

-The average national cost of water heater repairs is around $569, although repair costs can fluctuate from as low as $100 to as high as $1,300.
+According to HomeAdvisor, the average national cost of water heater repairs is around $569, although repair costs can fluctuate from as low as $100 to as high as $1,300.
 The most common repairs are:

 - Thermocouple replacement, which costs between $20–$150